 Choose a tree in your school community.
 It should be a deciduous tree.
 (Not an evergreen).
 Have the class make observations about the tree.
 Suggestions:

-• Shape of leaves
+• Shape/color of leaves

 • Amount of leaves